benlye/flash-multi/doc/Linux.md

 sudo usermod -a -G plugdev $USER sudo usermod -a -G dialout $USER
 ```
+### Mac
+macOS requires the libusb library to be installed.
+The easiest way to install the library is using the Homebrew package manager for macOS by running the two commands below in a Terminal.

+1. Install Homebrew

+   `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+1. Use Homebrew to install libusb

+   `brew install libusb`

 ## Use
 1. Download the latest pre-compiled firmware from https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/releases